Electronic Spreadsheet Class 9 Notes

 Starting LibreOffice Calc

-To start the LibreOffice Calc in Windows
+(a) To start the LibreOffice Calc

-In Windows, find the shortcut of LibreOffice on Start menu or on the desktop.
+• In Windows, find the shortcut of LibreOffice on Start menu or on the desktop.
 Double click the shortcut to open LibreOffice.

-In Ubuntu Linux, find the Calc icon on application launcher or search it by clicking on “Show Applications”
+• In Ubuntu Linux, find the Calc icon on application launcher or search it by clicking on “Show Applications”

-Brief explanation about the parts of LibreOffice Calc
+User interface showing the parts of LibreOffice Calc

-Title bar – The Title bar, located at the top, shows the name of the current spreadsheet.
+• Title bar: The Title bar, located at the top, shows the name of the current spreadsheet.

-Worksheet – The worksheet in Calc is also referred to as spreadsheet.
+• Worksheet: The worksheet in Calc is also referred to as spreadsheet.
 The spreadsheet can have many sheets.
-Each sheet can have many individual cells arranged in rows and columns.
-The sheet tab shows its default

-Rows and columns – The sheet is divided into vertical columns and horizontal rows.
-Each sheet can have
+• Rows and columns: The sheet is divided into vertical columns and horizontal rows.
+Each sheet can have a maximum of 1,048,576 (220) rows and 1024 (210) columns.
+The rows are numbered as 1,2,3,4,… and columns are numbered as A, B, C, D.

-Result of Key or Combination
+Key or Key CombinationResult of Key or Combination

 Arrow keys (←↑→↓)Move a single cell in arrow direction